ubclaunchpad/inertia/CONTRIBUTING.md

 $> inertia --version  # check what version you have installed
 ```

 A build tagged as `test` allows you to use `make testdaemon` for local development.
 See the next section for more details.
-Alternatively, you can manually edit `.inertia.toml` to use your desired daemon version - see the [Release Streams](#release-streams) documentation for more details.
+Alternatively, you can manually edit the remote configuration to use your desired daemon version (see [Setting Up a Test Environment](#setting-up-a-testing-environment)).

 Note that if you install Inertia using these commands or any variation of `go install`, you may have to remove the binary using `go clean -i github.com/ubclaunchpad/inertia` to use an Inertia CLI installed using Homebrew.
 To go back to a `go install`ed version of Inertia, you need to run `brew uninstall inertia`.